 If you are a SeaPerch Competition Coordinator who hosted a Qualifying Competition last year, you will receive a Qualifying Competition Checklist from the National Committee.
 You must follow the instructions on the checklist to reserve slots at Nationals for the winners of your competition.

 If this is your first year hosting a SeaPerch Qualifying Competition, please contact Cheryl Hedeen at firstname.lastname@example.org to receive a copy of the checklist and register your competition.

 We look forward to the filing of your Qualifying Competitions, and we wish to acknowledge again your valuable contribution to making SeaPerch such a valuable investment in our nation’s future.

 I know, just when you thought there was no way to make SeaPerch any easier to build; We did it again!
 For years we have been suffering with small pieces of tape trying to get the perfect tape job on the motors.
 That whole time thinking there HAS to be a better way.
 Well we did it! we have tested it through two generations of prototypes and a full production run and now PRE-CUT TAPE is here.
-It will start to show up in kits soon and will be in the next revision of the build manual.
+It is in kits NOW!
+This change will be in the next revision of the build manual.
 Until the new manual is edited and published, here is the one sheet instructions on how to use them.
 CutTape.pdfRead more...